 The estimated cost of attendance figures, as established by the Office of Student Financial Aid (OSFA) in consultation with the Carver College of Medicine, should help you to plan your educational financing.
 Great care has been taken to calculate a fair student cost of attendance, reflective of average living costs in Iowa City.
 These figures are used in conjunction with the Free Application for Federal Student Aid (FAFSA) data to determine your financial need.
 No school-approved financial aid is available to meet expenses that exceed the estimated cost of attendance.
 The information that you supplied on the FAFSA is analyzed to derive an expected amount you should be able to contribute toward your costs.
 Your expected student contribution is based on your assets and your base year income (most recent tax year on upcoming year aid applications).
 If you are concerned about your expected student contribution and there is a big discrepancy between your base year and expected income in the upcoming year, you may want to schedule an appointment with your financial aid advisor to discuss your expected contribution.
 The OSFA may be able to adjust the analysis to use your expected income in the upcoming year instead of base year income.
 This adjustment is done on a case-by-case basis.

-The estimated cost of attendance for M1 and M2 students includes nine months of expenses.
-During the third and fourth years, living expenses increase as clerkships or electives are scheduled over a twelve-month period.
+The estimated cost of attendance for M1 and M2 students includes 40 weeks of expenses.
+Living expenses increase as clerkships or electives are scheduled.
+M3 students are scheduled over a over a twelve-month period and M4 students are scheduled over an eleven month period.
 The amount for room and board in the budget is meant to cover the average rent and utilities for a one bedroom apartment and food costs for the student's academic year.
 The personal expenses allotment is for miscellaneous costs, such as clothes, personal hygiene items and entertainment costs, as well as the cost of the UI student health insurance plan for a single student.
 The transportation portion of the cost of attendance assumes use of the local bus systems and includes the cost of an occasional trip home per academic year.
-Your budget cannot be adjusted for the purchase of a car, car payments or auto insurance.
+The budget cannot be adjusted for the purchase of a car, car payments or auto insurance.